Bear Spring, Tennessee

 Bear Spring is an unincorporated community in Stewart County, Tennessee, in the United States.

 History

+In 1830, the Bear Spring Iron Furnace was constructed, serving as the first charcoal cold-blast furnace in the area.
+At its peak work rate in 1850, the furnace could produce over 2000 tons of metal.
+The furnace closed down in 1854 and was destroyed by Union Troops in 1864.
+It was reconstructed at its current location in 1873, where it has remained ever since.

 A post office called Bear Spring was established in 1893, and remained in operation until it was discontinued in 1948.
 According to local history, the community was so named when a pioneer settler shot a bear in a nearby spring.